| Search our quarter-million Q&As |

 A. Color in titanium anodizing is extremely dependent on an exact voltage.
 A typical voltmeter is not precise enough for most needs.
 They are extremely accurate, but you can not read them close enough.
 You probably will need to use a proper digital meter to make the voltage reproducible (although no more accurate).

 A. Hi again.
-James is probably right, but personally I've never heard of anodizing titanium in sulfuric acid, let alone strong 160 g/l sulfuric.
-Now I'm starting to think you may be trying to anodize titanium as if it were aluminum :-(
+James is probably right, but personally I've never heard of anodizing titanium in strong sulfuric acid.
+I'm starting to think you may be trying to anodize titanium as if it were aluminum :-(

-If I'm right, it sounds like you are just bouncing around the web, picking up stuff that refers to aluminum anodizing, stuff that refers to alkaline anodizing of titanium, stuff that is about decorative acid anodizing of titanium, dismissing information about vital pretreatments, etc., mixing it all together and starting some experiments :-)
+If I'm right, it sounds like you are picking up stuff that refers to aluminum anodizing, and stuff that refers to alkaline anodizing of titanium while trying to do decorative color anodizing 🙂

-PLEASE tell us WHY you want to anodize it (pretty jewelry, wear reduction in machine parts, aerospace or biomedical application), what PRETREATMENTS you are doing (you can't just take oily, fingerprinted titanium and anodize it), and WHAT single document you are starting with for process guidance.
-If you can tell us exactly what you want to anodize and why, we can probably point you to such a document.
-Anodizing time as well as voltage must be held constant.
-Good luck!
+Please tell us why you want to anodize it (pretty jewelry, wear reduction in machine parts, biomedical application), what pretreatment you are doing (you can't take oily, fingerprinted titanium and anodize it).
+If you can tell us what you want to anodize and why, we can hopefully point you to a document which better covers it.

 Regards,